Electrical Safety

 Appliances

-- Always plug major appliances, like refrigerators, stoves, washers and dryers, directly into a wall outlet.
+- Always plug major appliances such as refrigerators, stoves, washers, and dryers directly into a wall outlet

-- Never use an extension cord with a major appliance, it can easily overheat and start a fire.
+- Never use an extension cord with a major appliance, as it can overheat and start a fire

-- Always plug small appliances directly into a wall outlet.
+- Always plug small appliances directly into a wall outlet—and unplug them when you’re not using them

-- Keep lamps, light fixtures and light bulbs away from anything that can burn.
+- Keep lamps, light fixtures, and light bulbs away from anything flammable

-- Check electrical cords on appliances often.
-Replace cracked, damaged and loose electrical cords.
+- Check appliance electrical cords often—and replace cracked, damaged, and loose cords

 Extension Cords, Power Strips and Surge Protectors

-- Use extension cords for temporary purposes only.
+- Only use extension cords for temporary purposes

-- Avoid putting cords where they can be damaged or pinched, like under a carpet or rug.
+- Avoid placing cords where they can be damaged or pinched—like under a carpet or rug

-- Use power strips that have internal overload protection.
+- Only use power strips that have internal overload protection

 Outlets

-- Do not overload wall outlets.Insert plugs fully into sockets.
+- Do not overload wall outlets—and insert plugs fully into sockets

 Make sure all electrical work in your home is done by a qualified electrician!